‘Beyond catastrophic’: How super flu is pushing the NHS to the brink

 “I am a Labour prime minister, who believes in workers’ right to strike,” said Sir Keir.
 “But let’s be clear when it comes to the strikes planned by resident doctors next week.
 They should not happen.
 They are reckless.”

-A No 10 spokesman demanded doctors' leaders drop the strikes, warning it will inflict ”pain" on patients as flu cases surge.
+A No 10 spokesperson demanded doctors’ leaders drop the strikes, warning they will inflict ”pain" on patients as flu cases surge.
 “NHS colleagues will have to cancel Christmas plans to cover shifts, patients will have operations cancelled, and the NHS will be preparing for the worst in the middle of an unprecedented flu season,” they said.

 ‘Beyond catastrophic’